rshunter05/Unit03_While_Loops_Key/src/tests_DO_NOT_EDIT/readme.md

 # InOutMimic.java

 This class overrides the PrintStream and InputStream so I can provide a veriety of mock user inputs and check their print statemtnes for accuracy.
+It's a separate class so it can be easily copied to other projects.